ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 The [spacy-llm](https://github.com/explosion/spacy-llm) library provides a set of built-in prompt templates for zero-shot learning.
 These prompts are categorized and versioned per task.
-You can view them by checking the configuration file [in the Github repo](), and looking at the `components.llm.task` section.
+You can view them by checking the configuration file [in the Github repo]() and looking at the `components.llm.task` section.
 For example, in NER, we have something like this:

 ```ini